Most things don’t fail on Day One.

 The structure did.

-What Changed After I Saw This Clearly
+What Changed When I Understood This

 Nothing heroic.